 Previous GeneCards Identifiers for FHIT Gene

-This gene, a member of the histidine triad gene family, encodes a diadenosine 5',5'''-P1,P3-triphosphate hydrolase involved in purine metabolism.
-The gene encompasses the common fragile site FRA3B on chromosome 3, where carcinogen-induced damage can lead to translocations and aberrant transcripts of this gene.
+The protein encoded by this gene is a P1-P3-bis(5'-adenosyl) triphosphate hydrolase involved in purine metabolism.
+This gene encompasses the common fragile site FRA3B on chromosome 3, where carcinogen-induced damage can lead to translocations and aberrant transcripts.
 In fact, aberrant transcripts from this gene have been found in about half of all esophageal, stomach, and colon carcinomas.
-Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Oct 2009]
+The encoded protein is also a tumor suppressor, as loss of its activity results in replication stress and DNA damage. [provided by RefSeq, Aug 2017]

 GeneCards Summary for FHIT Gene

 FHIT (Fragile Histidine Triad) is a Protein Coding gene.
-Diseases associated with FHIT include hereditary clear cell renal cell carcinoma and lung cancer.
-Among its related pathways are Glioma and Pyrimidine metabolism (KEGG).
-GO annotations related to this gene include identical protein binding and hydrolase activity.
+Diseases associated with FHIT include Renal Cell Carcinoma, Nonpapillary and Hereditary Renal Cell Carcinoma.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Endometrial cancer.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and hydrolase activity.

 UniProtKB/Swiss-Prot for FHIT Gene